 CAN IT CAUSE SIDE EFFECTS?

-• Yes, Tongkat Ali with high mercury and lead content can potentially cause kidney failure or affect liver function.
+- Yes, Tongkat Ali with high mercury and lead content can potentially cause kidney failure, chronic kidney diseases (CKDs) and affects liver function.

 If herbs used in supplements are not properly cultivated and tested, they may be contaminated with residues of pesticides or herbicides used during farming.